So far, we have focused on two categories of forces: normal force and body force (W=mg).

 You can only draw friction forces on a FBD when you disassemble the parts at the friction surface, like this:

-In friction problems, you must always remember to draw the friction vector in the direction that opposes impending motion (of that free-body, relative to everything else).
+In static friction problems, always draw the friction vector in the direction that opposes impending motion of the free-body.

 We recently learned that a resultant force can be expressed as a line load (w) or an area load (p).